 Notes

-• Try adding some sliced ham, tinned tuna or cooked sliced chicken!
+- If you want some protein, add sliced ham, tinned tuna, or cooked sliced chicken!

 Nutrition